johnpuddephatt/hidinginplainsight/src/cinemas/shaftesbury-cinema.md

 address: Corner of Harehills Lane and York Road
 description: "This is another of the many cinemas in Leeds to have been designed by J.P.
 Crawford of Harehills.
 It was one of his later cinemas, built in Art-Deco style.
-It opened in 1928 and was fitted with some double seats. "
+It opened in 1928 and had a capcity of 1,603 across stalls and balcony, according to one source it was fitted with 'the provision of wide chairs for tow'. "
 photos:
   - file: https://res.cloudinary.com/hpph/image/upload/v1597320822/hidinginplainsight/Shaftesbury_Cinema_Leeds_Libraries_3619.jpg
     source: Leeds Libraries Leodis.net